Origin of pressure-induced anomalies in the nodal-line ferrimagnet Mn$_3$Si$_2$Te$_6$: Results

-In the monoclinic phase, the parameters associated with the $c$ axis change only quantitatively compared to the trigonal phase: the exchange anisotropy $J^{zz}$ remains almost constant, while the single-ion anisotropy $K^z$ increases slightly (see Fig.~\ref{fig:exchange_anisotropies}(c)).
+This qualitative picture for the parameters associated with the $c$ axis persists into the monoclinic phase: the exchange anisotropy $J^{zz}$ remains almost constant, while the single-ion anisotropy $K^z$ increases slightly (see Fig.~\ref{fig:exchange_anisotropies}c).
 The parameters associated with the $b$ axis become non-zero: while the positive single-ion anisotropy $K^y$ is quite small, the anisotropy energy for the $b$ axis is generated mostly by the negative exchange anisotropy $J^{yy}$.